 Virtual Learning Centre: VLC is the oldest operating online school in Ontario, offering both asynchronous learning and live, online classes.
 Much like the traditional in-class schooling, the timeline of course completion is based on the semester system.
 VLC also allows students live interaction with their teachers and peers through their real-time classes and/or their extra-curricular activities and clubs (chess, debate, student newspaper, etc.).

 However, online publicly-funded institutions can often be quite limited in program development or curricula due to the budget limitations imposed by the state.
 Nevertheless, the schools mentioned above offer base educational subjects like Arts, Geography, English Writing (Composition).
+Continue reading to learn about some other ways to earn math high school credits not offered by these institutions.

 2. Virtual Private High Schools